sasdallas/reduceOS/README.md

 # Known Bugs
-- Typing too many characters results in a division by zero exception.
+- **Severe:** Typing too many characters results in a division by zero exception.
+- When printing BUILD_DATE to the serial console, it is not printed properly.
+Possibly a bug with printf_putchar's `%u` handler.
 - For some reason, `printf()` can't handle a `%x` when paging values are passed.
 I added some code I found to fix it, it works fine in the function calling it but not in printf.
 It's not bad, the `%x` operator works fine otherwise.
 In the meantime, `printf_hex()` has been added to mitigate this.
 - **Annoying:** Keyboard driver has a hard time keeping up.
 - A little bit of disgusting code in `keyboardGetChar()`, `commandHandler()`, and a few other functions (unknown how to fix)